Blog

 The two men sat close by as Denton woke with a sudden spasm.
 Wild-eyed, he covered his face with his hands as if to ward something off.
 The vicar placed his hand on his shoulder.

-"I though you'd fallen off the scaffold, old man," he said, attempting to affect a light tone.
-"What happened?"
+“I thought you’d fallen off the scaffold, old man,” he said, attempting to affect a light tone.
+“What happened?”

 Denton was silent for a moment, and the wild look in his eyes began to fade.
 When he finally spoke, it was in a whisper.

-"Someone was there," he began, "behind the stone.
-I saw a face."
+“Something was there,” he said, “behind the stone.
+I saw it.”

-"But how?" said the sexton.
-"There's naught behind it but the stone wall of the chancel."
+“But how?” said the sexton.
+“There’s naught behind it but the wall of the chancel.”

-"No, there's a dark space," said the handyman.
-"I shined my light in it but couldn't see much beyond a bit of white in the distance.
-It rushed up and filled the opening.
+“No, there’s a dark space,” said the handyman.
+“I shined my light in, but couldn't see much beyond a bit of white in the distance.
+Then it rushed up and filled the opening.
 I put my hands in front of my face.
-I couldn't bear to look at it."
+I couldn’t bear to look at it.”

 "What was it?" said the sexton.